Volume Dependence of N-Body Bound States: Finite volume correction

 In addition to this there are also terms that have a larger exponential suppression and thus can be neglected.
 While generally different subdivisions contribute to the overall volume dependence of a given state, the smallest value $\kappa_{A|N{-}A}$ determines the leading asymptotic behavior.

 If the two bound states have orbital angular momentum $\ell > 0$, then the finite volume correction has the same dependence as in Eq.~(\ref{eq:L_dependence}) along with subleading terms that are suppressed by powers of $\kappa_{A|N-A}L$.
-The functional form is exactly the same as that derived for the $N=2$ case in Refs.~\cite{Konig:2011nz,Konig:2011ti}.
+The functional form is exactly the same as that for the $N=2$, $d=2,3$ cases derived in Refs.~\cite{Konig:2011nz,Konig:2011ti}.
 The sign of the correction oscillates with even and odd $\ell$.

-For the case that the $A$-particle ground state, $(N-A)$-particle ground state, or both ground states are scattering states, we still obtain the same exponential dependence, except there is an additional power law factor of $P(\kappa_{A|N-A}L)$ due to the integration over scattering states,
+For the case that the $A$-particle ground state, $(N{-}A)$-particle ground state, or both ground states are scattering states, we still obtain the same exponential dependence, except there is an additional power law factor of $P(\kappa_{A|N-A}L)$ due to the integration over scattering states,

-The general functional form for this power law factor $P(\kappa_{A|N-A}L)$ is beyond the scope of this current study, but we discuss the power-law factor $P(\kappa_{ A|N-A}L)$ for several notable examples in the supplemental material accompanying this letter.
+The general functional form for this power law factor $P(\kappa_{A|N-A}L)$ is beyond the scope of this current study, but we discuss the power-law factor $P(\kappa_{ A|N-A}L)$ for several notable examples below.
 The remaining finite-volume corrections are exponentially suppressed compared to the terms in Eq.~(\ref{eq:L_dependence}) and Eq.~(\ref{eq:L_dependence_continuum}).